SOFIAObservatory/Recipes/docs/index.rst

 **Feedback**: We also encourage you to submit any comments or suggestions on these notebooks through a new Github “`Issue <https://github.com/SOFIAObservatory/Recipes/issues/new/choose>`__”.

+**Contribute**: If you have some code that you think other SOFIA users might be interested in, please contact us!!!

 **Resources**: `SOFIA Data Handbooks <https://www.sofia.usra.edu/science/proposing-and-observing/data-products/data-resources>`__, `Github repository <https://github.com/SOFIAObservatory/Recipes>`__